 - 1 tablespoon extra virgin olive oil

-- 1 cup chopped portobello mushrooms chopped
+- 1 cup chopped portobello mushrooms

 - 1 tablespoon chopped fresh onions